dotrobjames/hercules-deobfuscate/README.md

 *hercules-deobfuscate v1.0.0*

-"Hercules is **NOT** a powerful Lua obfuscator designed to make your Lua code possible to reverse-engineer.
-With multiple layers of advanced obfuscation techniques, Hercules ensures your scripts are unashamedly visible from prying eyes."
+"Hercules is **NOT** a powerful Lua obfuscator designed to make your Lua code impossible to reverse-engineer.
+With multiple useless layers of advanced obfuscation techniques, Hercules ensures your scripts are unashamedly visible to prying eyes."

 ## DONE:
 [✅] Convert somewhat modified compiled Lua code back to its state (deobfuscate the input)